 Amazon's 2nd-generation Echo Show was one of the best smart home devices I reviewed last year.
 Sporting premium audio, internet browsers, a nifty futuristic design, support for live TV and a killer 1280 x 800 screen, it seems there's almost nothing it can't do.
 But there's one catch: It's $229.

-Enter the Echo Show 5, a smaller and pared-down version of the Show that's only $89.99.
+Enter the Echo Show 5, a smaller and pared-down version of the Alexa-enabled Show that's only $89.99.

-Overall, this is a respectable smart display with decent audio, a nice screen and some nifty features.
+Overall, this is a respectable smart display with decent audio, a nice screen and most of the best Alexa skills.
 But in shrinking the Echo Show and stripping out some features, Amazon may have gone too far.
 The Show 5 is a jack of many trades, but a master of none.